Yaoshengtai/PINN-Thermosolid-F-R/README.md

-# PINN-Thermosolid-F-R
+# PINN-Thermosolid-F-I
-Using PINN for solving a thermosollid problem, including forward and reverse solution
+Using PINN for solving a thermo-elastic problem, including forward and inverse solution